thein3rovert/nixified-gruvbox-factory/readme.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under [Your License] - see the LICENSE file for details.

 ## Acknowledgments

 - [Paulo Pacitti](https://github.com/paulopacitti) for creating the original Gruvbox Factory